abumq/residue/docs/DEMO.md

  * Now open http://localhost:3009 and check the residue logs streaming tab on your browser

 ## Summary
-The streaming UI uses `resitail` which is under development but has enough functionality to show you how residue works and what it does.
+The streaming UI uses [`resitail`](https://www.npmjs.com/package/resitail) which is under development but has enough functionality to show you how residue works and what it does.
+Currently, it does not support HTTPS, filtering or searching but it's irrelevant to the residue server.